Dialog

 Usage

-import { BrnDialogContentDirective, BrnDialogTriggerDirective } from '@spartan-ng/ui-dialog-brain';
+import { BrnDialogContentDirective, BrnDialogTriggerDirective } from '@spartan-ng/brain/dialog';

 import {

-} from '@spartan-ng/ui-dialog-helm';
+} from '@spartan-ng/helm/dialog';

 <hlm-dialog>